KeystoneDH/2024/_src/about.md

 Keystone DH is a network of institutions and practitioners committed to advancing collaborative scholarship in digital humanities research and pedagogy across the Mid-Atlantic.
-We invite schools and constituents within schools to participate across traditional “peer institution” or categorical divide, as well as across faculty, staff, and students (undergraduate and graduate) as well as independent scholars.
+We invite schools and constituents within schools to participate across traditional “peer institution” or categorical divides, as well as faculty, staff, and students (undergraduate and graduate) and independent scholars.
 Each year, Keystone DH aims to host a conference at one of the participating institutions in the region.